Trauma is not what happens to us, but what we hold inside…Peter A. Levine

 What is Somatic Experiencing Therapy?

 Somatic Experiencing (SE) focuses on healing by giving attention to the relationship between your body and mind.
-SE has shown to be effective in treating trauma and other mental and emotional issues.
+SE has been shown to be effective in treating trauma and other mental and emotional issues.

 As opposed to other types of therapy, SE is far more concerned with how the body holds on to trauma.
 An SE practitioner looks to support releasing stress stored in the body.
 One of the main goals of SE is to allow space to let your body do what it needs to do to become ‘unstuck’.